Explore this course:

 This module starts with a primer on neuroscience and the role of computational neuroscience.
 The next part of the module covers abstract neuron models and introduce classic computational principles and learning rules related to neural networks.
 From there we move to more biologically grounded models and deal with single neuron models including leaky-integrate-and-fire and conductance-based neurons.
 Finally, we examine higher levels of description, in particular systems in context of reinforcement learning.
 While the emphasis throughout the module is on methodological issues, how models can be built, tested and validated at each level, we will also draw connections to specific brain regions to motivate and illustrate the models.15 credits

 Neuropathology is underpinned by knowledge of the neuroanatomy of the central nervous system.
-This module will combine a lecture series on basic and functional neuroanatomy with laboratory dissection of the human brain and spinal cord, thereby enabling the students to acquire an in-depth and critical understanding of core neuroanatomy.
-The dissection course will also be complimented by examination of histology specimens to demonstrate the microscopic neuroanatomy and observing a standard brain cut session with a consultant neuropathologist.15 credits
+This module will combine a lecture series on basic and functional neuroanatomy, neuroimaging, peripheral neuroanatomy and basic neuroscience with laboratory dissection of the human brain and spinal cord, thereby enabling the students to acquire an in-depth and critical understanding of core neuroanatomy.
+The gross anatomy dissection course will also be complemented by examination of histology specimens to demonstrate the microscopic neuroanatomy and observing a standard brain cut session with a consultant neuropathologist.15 credits

 - Systems Neuroscience